Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the details of the most recent Transaction block.
+Returns the details of the most recent Transaction block.

 ### HTTP Request